LCAV/Pyramic/fpga/Altera Project/Project/README.txt

 			- Partition the sdcard
 			- Write files in the sdcard

-		- Pyramic_array.h: header file of the Pyramic array system for Eclipse DS-5.
+		- Mic_Array_soc.h: header file of the Pyramic array system for Eclipse DS-5.
 		- coeff filter: Filter banks coefficients loadable in the FIR II IP core

 We ask that you use the following guidelines for placing your various files: